techno-tim/techno-tim.github.io/traefik2-k3s-rancher/README.md

 ## Install Traefik 2

+You can can choose between creating `Ingress` in Rancher or `IngresRoute` with `traefik`  If you choose `IngressRoute` pleasse use the config in `/configingress-route/traefik-config.yaml`

 * You must have a persistent volume set up already for `acme.json` certificate
 * This uses cloudflare, check providers if you want to switch
 * This will get wildcard certs